 So, how are the photos?
 Well, in short, pretty good.
 Here are a few examples.

 So in August 2019, I reached-out to Leslie Lazenby from the FPP about it, and she suggested a possible light leak from the front of the camera.
 But as I thought about that possibility, and did some testing (as she suggested), one thing occurred to me: If this was a light leak, the vignetted areas would likely be white — and they’re not.
 I can also find absolutely no evidence of light leaking-in with a light test, but the clue was the fact that these areas are red, and that they’re barely evident in any black and white shots.

 The pictures that exhibit this problem (and it’s not all of them) were taken in sunlight, with the sun positioned at an angle behind me.
 What seems to actually be happening is that sunlight shining directly onto the red film exposure window (“ruby window”) on the back (where you read which exposure number you’re on from the backing paper imprint) is letting a small amount of red light to work its way around the gubbins of the camera, and onto those spots at the film edges.
-They actually seem to match the approximate location of some indentations in the back pressure plate.
+They actually seem to match the approximate location of some indentations in the film pressure plate.
 When I take shots with the sun not hitting the back of the camera, things seem fine.
 And of course, to see the exposure number through that window (especially with lightly-printed Kodak 120 films), I have often held the back of the camera into the sun.

 The solution appears to be to simply close the exposure window cover on the camera (covering the red window completely) while taking pictures, at least in bright daylight conditions.
 Then, open the window in subdued or shadowed light, wind the film, and close the window again.